Neural Directional Filtering Using a Compact Microphone Array: Evaluation in Simulated Anechoic Environments

 \subsubsection{Non-Speech Sources}

-The local and global nature of the frequency processing mechanisms described above suggests that the NDF models may generalize to signals with unseen spectral characteristics in the training.
-To verify this, we evaluate the NDF models on non-speech test sets defined in Section~\ref{ssec:datasets_details}.
-Figure~\ref{fig:bp-wham} shows the narrowband and wideband power patterns estimated using non-speech test sets for $1^{\textrm{st}}$-order and $3^{\textrm{rd}}$-order patterns.
-Our findings indicate that the speech-trained \ac{NDF} models can perform directional filtering with the desired pattern for arbitrary non-speech noise sources.
-Notably, the estimated wideband power patterns show a good mainlobe approximation.
-Thus, we observe that the NDF models retain their directional filtering ability and demonstrate a high level of generalization to other sources not seen during training.
-In other words, even when the spectral features of speech are absent, the NDF models can still extract and exploit the necessary spatial features based on the spectrum of non-speech signals.
+To verify if \ac{NDF} models may generalize to signals with unseen spectral characteristics in the training, we evaluate the \ac{NDF} models on non-speech test sets defined in Section~\ref{ssec:datasets_details}.
+Figure~\ref{fig:bp-wham} shows the narrowband and wideband power patterns estimated using non-speech test sets for $3^{\textrm{rd}}$-order and $6^{\textrm{th}}$-order patterns. \chg{Although the deviations of the estimated patterns in Figure~\ref{fig:bp-wham} are greater than those observed in Figure~\ref{fig:narrowband_bp} (which was obtained using speech sources), the estimated power patterns maintain a good mainlobe approximation.
+This result demonstrates that speech-trained \ac{NDF} models can still perform directional filtering with the desired pattern, even for previously unseen non-speech noise sources.
+Thus, we conclude that the NDF models generalize to unseen sources during training.} In other words, even when the spectral features of speech are absent, the NDF models can still extract and exploit the necessary spatial features based on the spectrum of non-speech signals.